 It was a relief to stay with Shayla for a night, but with a seemingly impossible situation waiting at home, Emily finds herself wandering the streets with nowhere to go.
 She ignores her mom's calls, but she can't ignore her negative thoughts.
 Waiting for a bus to take her anywhere else, she is surprised to hear her name called - Carla, Shayla's mom, offers her a ride home.
-With Carla's encouragement, Emily lets herself believe she has another option: telling a trusted person about the abuse she's experienced at home.
+With Carla's encouragement, Emily lets herself believe she has another experienced at home.